JerryWestrick/Knowledge_Engineer/Documentation/Getting Started/Getting Started.md

 ![1-MakeGameprompt.kepf.png](1-MakeGameprompt.kepf.png)

 The .kepf file is executed line by line as follows:
-- The ".llm" line defines the LLM model to call.
+1. The ".llm" line defines the LLM model to call.
 It must be listed in --models list above
-- The ".clear" line deletes everything the listed directories.
+2. The ".clear" line deletes everything the listed directories.
-- The ".system" sets the current message being built to the System Message (or how the model should behave)
+3. The ".system" sets the current message being built to the System Message (or how the model should behave)
-- the lines between .system and .user lines are the system message.
+4. The lines between .system and .user lines are the system message.
-- The ".user" line terminates the system message, and starts a "user" message.
+5. The ".user" line terminates the system message, and starts a "user" message.
-- The lines between .user and .exec are the user message.
+6. The lines between .user and .exec are the user message.
-- The ".exec" line Tells knowledge-engineer to start an interaction with the model using the message built.
+7. The ".exec" line Tells knowledge-engineer to start an interaction with the model using the message built.

 The are several concepts here:
 1. The file (Step) is a conversation with a model, with a shared context.
 Other steps are different conversations with other context and may even use different models.